meta-toolkit/meta/index.md

 ## Project setup

- - This project requires a very well conforming C++11 compiler.
-Currently, clang is the de-facto compiler for use with this project
+ - This project requires a conforming C++11 compiler.
+Currently, clang >= 3.3 is the de-facto compiler for use with this project, but it will work with GCC >= 4.8 as of writing.

- - Additionally, you will need a conformant implementation of the C++11 standard library and ABI---currently libc++ and libc++abi are the best options for this.
+ - Additionally, you will need a conforming implementation of the C++11 standard library and ABI---currently libc++ and libc++abi are the best options for this if you are using clang.
+These are installed by default on OS X, but may need to be installed as separate packages on other systems (e.g., Arch).
 See your distribution's package manager for more information on installing these dependencies.

+   If you are using GCC >= 4.8, its packaged standard library and ABI is sufficient.

  - Windows users: YMMV.
 It is not currently supported, but things may work.
 You will likely need Visual Studio 2013 for the C++11 features.